AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ## Refresh Token {#section_6671766BA28A4EADB5925F56267B343E}

-Refresh tokens renew API access after the original token expires.
+Refresh tokens renew [!DNL API] access after the original token expires.
 If requested, the response [!DNL JSON] in the password workflow includes a refresh token.
 If you don't receive a refresh token, create a new one through the password authentication process.

 You can also use a refresh token to generate a new token before the existing access token expires.